 The difference is only in your type investment portfolio: Conservative Vs. Aggressive

 Generally, the more risk you take, the more aggressive your portfolio will be, devoting a larger portion to equities and less to bonds and other fixed-income securities.
-Conversely, the less risk, the more conservative your portfolio will be.
+Conversely, the less the risk, the more conservative your portfolio will be.
 Here are two examples: one for a conservative investor(The best investment portfolio if you are over 65 years old) and another for the aggressive investor(The best investment portfolio if you are over 25 years old).